-As it turns out, many companies already have received the message.
+As it turns out, many companies have already received the message.
 Among the trends identified in the SpaFinder Wellness 365 2016 Global Spa & Wellness Trends Forecast is “Workplace Wellness Wakes Up.”
-SpaFinder Wellness 365 points out forward-thinking companies increasingly are realizing the importance of wellness on productivity and are creating “an all-encompassing environment that fuses company welfare to employee wellness.”
+SpaFinder Wellness 365 points out forward-thinking companies are increasingly realizing the importance of wellness on productivity and are creating “an all-encompassing environment that fuses company welfare to employee wellness.”

 Considering the benefits of massage therapy in reducing stress, your spa or massage therapy practice has a good opportunity to partner with companies – large and small – to help workers feel better to boost productivity.

 Start your corporate massage initiative by identifying companies where you have a contact who can introduce you to the head of Human Resources or operations to present your services.
 If the company already had a wellness program, free or subsidized on-site chair massage, as well as sessions at your spa or massage practice, it can be a great addition.
 If a company isn’t focused on wellness, be prepared to discuss the benefits of massage, referencing research, and even client testimonials to make your case.

 Promoting massage internally

 While many employees may be eager for your services, others may be reluctant, especially if they are new to massage or if they have to pay part of the cost.
 Once you have your foot in the door, work with your contacts to introduce and promote your services.
 Some things you want to do include:

 Create a handout: Develop a one-page flier for the company to hand out to employees to explain your services and answer anticipated questions.
 For example, employees may not understand that you won’t be using lubricants, and they don’t need to remove clothing for on-site chair massage.

 Send out an email: Ask your company contact to send out an email about your negotiated services.
 Include links to your website and any social media channels where you promote your business so that employees can learn more about you.